 After careful consideration, we chose the Yanama community.
-As it is the poorest community of Ayacucho, and most families were facing multiple problems: extreme poverty, alcoholism, domestic violence, school backlog or sexual violence.
+As it is the poorest community of Ayacucho, most families face multiple problems: extreme poverty, alcoholism, domestic violence, school backlog or sexual violence.

 We started our work here in 2016.
 And since then, Mama Alice has been able to establish a very good relationship with schools and other institutions in Yanama as well as with the families.

-In 2018, when opening our Hospitality Training Centre QuinuaQ, we extended our work to the village QuinuaQ, about 1 hour’s drive from Ayacucho.
-Because the opening of our HTC generated more economic activity, we wanted the local people to be involved as well.
+In 2018, when opening our Hospitality Training Centre QuinuaQ, we expanded our work to the village QuinuaQ, about an 1-hour drive from Ayacucho.
+Because the opening of our HTC we generated more economic activity, we wanted the local people to be involved as well.